Unleash/unleash/website/docs/reference/environments.md

 :::

 Unleash environments can be cloned.
 Cloning an environment creates a **new** environment based on the selected source environment.
-When cloning an environment, you select any number of projects whose feature toggle configurations will also be cloned.
+When cloning an environment, you select any number of projects whose feature flag configurations will also be cloned.
 These projects will have identical configurations for the source and target environments.
 However, the environments can then be configured independently and will not stay in sync with each other.

 When cloning an environment, you must give the new environment
 - a name